Eyevinn/whip/README.md

 npm install
 ```

-Run development environment which will launch a demo / test page at http://localhost:1234 and a WHIP endpoint at http://localhost:8000/api/v2
+Run development environment which will launch a demo / test page at http://localhost:1234 and a WHIP endpoint at `http://localhost:8000/api/v2/whip/sfu-broadcaster`

 ```
 npm run dev
 ```

-Start media server and WHPP egress endoint as docker containers
+Start media server and WHEP egress endoint as docker containers

 ```
 docker-compose -f docker-compose-sfu.yml up
 ```

+The WHEP egress endpoint is then available at `http://localhost:8001/whep/channel/<channelId>`.
+The `<channelId>` is the one provided as a query parameter to the WHIP endpoint, e.g. `http://localhost:8000/api/v2/whip/sfu-broadcaster?channelId=<channelId>`.
+You can test WHEP playback with the Eyevinn WebRTC player available online at https://webrtc.player.eyevinn.technology/

 ### With TLS termination